W (Script) Wax Sealer

-This beautiful hand blown wax sealer was made using a deep-blue glass and has an embossed cursive or script ‘W’ that is slanted left on the face of the jar.
-The ‘W’ stands for Thomas Wightman, who is referred to as a pioneer glass manufacturer and the “father of window glass” industry in the United States.
+This beautiful hand-blown wax sealer jar was made using a deep-blue glass and has an embossed cursive or script “W” that is slanted left on the face of the jar.
+The “W” stands for Thomas Wightman, who is referred to as a pioneer glass manufacturer and the “father of the window glass” industry in the United States.

 Our subject jar has a tooled applied lip.
 The closure is a grooved ring wax sealer mouth finish and comes with an early unmarked tin cap.
-The jars are typically found in aqua with rare yellow and citron quarts reported.
+The jars are typically found in aquamarine with rare yellow-green (citron) quarts reported.
 Our blue example is exceptionally rare.

-There are quite a few earlier variants of this type of script ‘W’ wax sealer jar that are primarily embossed ‘L&W’ on the front in somewhat crude script lettering that stands for Lorenz & Wightman.
-This major Pittsburgh glass partnership promoted the L&W’s XL and variations as noted above in the 1873 newspaper advertisement.
+There are quite a few earlier variants of this type of script “W” wax sealer jar that are primarily embossed “L & W” on the front in somewhat crude script lettering that stands for Lorenz & Wightman.

-When Lorenz and Wightman ceased to exist, Wightman altered and eventually made new molds with the same script ‘W’ as our museum example.
+When Lorenz and Wightman ceased to exist, Thomas Wightman altered and eventually made new molds with the same script “W” as our museum example.

-Thomas Wightman was born on January 8, 1818 in Belfast, Ireland.
-Of sturdy Scotch-Irish stock, he was one of 12 children who came with their parents to America settling in Pittsburgh, Pennsylvania in 1825.
+Thomas Wightman was born on January 8, 1818, in Belfast, Ireland.
+Of sturdy Scotch-Irish stock, he was one of twelve children who came with their parents to America, settling in Pittsburgh, Pennsylvania, in 1825.

 When Thomas Wightman was 14 years old, he entered a queensware house in Pittsburgh as an office boy.
 He rose quickly and was one of the earliest men to engage in the manufacture of bottles and window glass.

-Lorenz & Wightman embossed the company initials on most if not all of their containers.
-Many bitters bottles collectors are aware that Lorenz & Wightman used a block style lettering ‘L&W’ mark on bases of Dr. J. Hostetter’s Stomach Bitters bottles, among others.
+Lorenz & Wightman embossed the company initials on most, if not all, of their containers.
+Many bitters bottle collectors are aware that Lorenz & Wightman used a block-style lettering “L&W” mark on the bases of Dr. J. Hostetter’s Stomach Bitters bottles, among others.
 A number of Mason jars were also embossed with the L&W block typestyle mark.
 Typically these marks were embossed on the base of the bottles.
-The wax-sealing fruit jars that were made with the initials ‘L&W’ in large letters on the side were an expansion of this company branding.
+The wax-sealing fruit jars that were made with the initials “L&W” in large letters on the side were an expansion of this company’s branding.

-With the death of Lorenz, problematic glass workers strike, and other factors, Lorenz & Wightman ceased to exist in late 1873 or 1874.
-This is probably when our wax sealer was made when Thomas Wightman & Company was formed.
+With the death of Lorenz, a problematic glass workers’ strike, and other factors, Lorenz & Wightman ceased to exist in late 1873 or 1874.
+This is probably when our wax sealer jar was made when Thomas Wightman & Company was formed.
 His Pittsburgh glass house specialized in making bottles, vials, jars, liquor ware, and window glass.
-For his jars, Thomas Wightman merely peened out the letter ‘L’ and the ampersand ‘&’, leaving only the ‘W’.
-Many jars were made from molds so incompletely peened that the letter ‘L and the ‘&’ can be easily read.
+For his jars, Thomas Wightman merely peened out the letter “L” and the ampersand “&,” leaving only the “W.” Many jars were made from molds so incompletely peened that the ghosted letter “L” and the “&” can be easily read.

-Thomas Wightman would continue in the window glass business and eventually moved his window and bottle factories to a much larger plant in Monongahela City and eventually sold his window interests to American Window Glass Company.
-He would die on September 1, 1908 leaving behind quite a path in early American glass making.
+Thomas Wightman would continue in the window glass business and eventually moved his window and bottle factories to a much larger plant in Monongahela City and eventually sold his window interests to the American Window Glass Company.
+He would die on September 1, 1908, leaving behind quite a path in early American glassmaking.